Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Theoretical background

-The electric dipole moment is a measure for the separation of positive and negative electrical charges in a given system.
-Note, we only discuss the electric dipole moment in this work and refer to it as \emph{dipole moment} in the following.
-In short, the dipole moment is a measure for the polarity of a system and tells us about the charge separation in this system.
+where $Z_A$, $\boldsymbol{R}_A$, and $n(\boldsymbol{r})$ are nuclear charges and positions and the total electron density, respectively.
+Note, we only discuss the electric dipole moment in this work and refer to it simply as \emph{dipole moment}.
+The dipole moment is a measure for the polarity of a system and tells us about the charge separation in this system.

+As an example, the molecular electrostatic potential~\cite{Scrocco1978_115} (MEP) and the dipole moment of the H$_{2}$O molecule is visualized in \figref{sketch_dm}.
+The dipole points from the more electronegative O atom to the less electronegative H atoms.
+This can be directly seen in the coloring scheme of the MEP.